chevalierthomas/Sentimark/README.md

 3. Configure the connection in `backend/.env`.
 You can either set a `DATABASE_URL` or individual connection fields (`DB_HOST`, `DB_PORT`, `DB_NAME`, `DB_USER`, `DB_PASSWORD`).
 Set `DB_SSL=true` if your provider requires TLS.

 > The seed user is `avery@sentimark.ai` with password `Sentimark!2024`.
-The seed markets cover major tickers across US, EU, and APAC exchanges.
+The seed companies cover major tickers across US, EU, and APAC exchanges.

 ## Development notes